 About the Statewide Landcover and Trees Study (SLATS)

-The Statewide Landcover and Trees Study (SLATS) is a scientific monitoring program undertaken by the Department of Environment, Science and Innovation’s Remote Sensing Sciences team, in partnership with the Queensland Herbarium and Biodiversity Science, Department of Resources and the Joint Remote Sensing Research Program.
+The Statewide Landcover and Trees Study (SLATS) is a scientific monitoring program undertaken by the Department of Environment, Tourism, Science and Innovation’s Earth Observation and Social Sciences team, in partnership with the Queensland Herbarium and Biodiversity Science, Department of Natural Resources and Mines, Manufacturing and Regional and Rural Development and the Joint Remote Sensing Research Program.

 Satellite imagery and field data are used to monitor and report changes in woody vegetation extent in Queensland and provide information about other woody vegetation attributes such as foliage density and age since disturbance.